WCFS-FM: Hot talk era

 WCKG was also the flagship station of the NBA's Chicago Bulls from 2006 until 2007.
 With the demise of WCKG's talk format, the Bulls returned to all-sports 1000 WMVP.

 Steve Dahl's son, Matt Dahl, joined WCKG on March 5, 2007, and Garry Meier joined the station on April 2, hosting late mornings.
 On May 2, 2007, the station's branding was changed from "Free FM" to "Chicago's FM Talk Station".
 It was later rebranded back to "The Package".
 By this time, the weekday lineup consisted of Opie and Anthony, Meier, Stan Lawrence and Terry Armour, Steve and Matt Dahl, Glenn Beck, Loveline, and Bill O'Reilly.

-October 29, 2007, was the last day of the talk format on WCKG, as hosts and station staff said their goodbyes on-air.
+On October 29, 2007, was the last day of the talk format on WCKG, as hosts and station staff said their goodbyes on-air.
 Steve Dahl's show continued to air on WCKG, with best-of clips airing for the rest of the day.
 His show moved to sister station 104.3 WJMK on November 5.

 On November 2, CBS Radio 'tipped' to the media writers at the Chicago Sun-Times and Chicago Tribune that the station would switch to an all-Christmas format that afternoon before the unveiling of its actual new format.
 However this was a ruse, designed to throw long-time ratings leader 93.9 WLIT-FM off from its plans to start playing all-Christmas music beginning November 8.
 The trick worked, as WLIT switched to all-Christmas music on November 2, while WCKG continued to play the "Best of Dahl" until November 5.
 That day, WCKG began stunting by simulcasting several of Chicago's other CBS Radio stations.
 From 5:30 to 10 a.m., it carried Dahl's first show on WJMK.
 From 10 a.m. until 2 p.m., it simulcast 670 WSCR; from 2 to 4 p.m., it simulcast 93.1 WXRT, and from 4 to 5 p.m., it simulcast 780 WBBM.